crnd/helsinki-city-bikes/README.md

 Live city bike station status is fetched from a [public REST API](https://api.digitransit.fi/routing/v1/routers/hsl/bike_rental).

-## Demo

-A demo site can be found at https://bikes.inhelsinki.com/.

 ## Build

 There is a makefile that handles the build process.